Pokemon Go developer releases new Harry Potter mobile game in Japan | The Japan Times

 It is similar in concept to Pokemon Go, in which users catch virtual characters that appear on their smartphone screens based on the player’s location in the real world.

-In the latest Harry Potter game, a player, with a customized ID, will encounter various creatures and then try to return them to the wizardly world by casting spells.
+In the latest Harry Potter game, players encounter various creatures and then try to return them to the world of wizards by casting spells.

 Setsuto Murai, representative director of Niantic Japan, said, “Our company mission is to promote adventure on foot with others.
 Through this game, anybody can experience an enjoyable adventure with Harry Potter.”

-Among other similar location-based smartphone games, Square Enix Co. is set to release a new title from its popular role-playing Dragon Quest series called Dragon Quest Walk later this year that enables players to locate and battle monsters in real-world locations.
+Among other similar location-based smartphone games, Square Enix Co. is set later this year to release a new title from its popular role-playing Dragon Quest series, called Dragon Quest Walk, that enables players to locate and battle monsters in real-world locations.